drinkwithdan/Nicebreaker/README.md

 ### An icebreaker facilitation selector

-Enter your filters for your icebreaker and click find.
+This app is built with React.
+Select your search criteria and click "Search" to display relevant icebreakers for your workshop!

+Updated content coming very soon!